ITIS-Enrico-Fermi/PlanarEvolvedAntenna/README.md

 A linear objective function: $f(min\\_gain, std\\_dev) = k1 \cdot min\\_gain + k2 \cdot std\\_dev$

 ### Crossover and mutation
-A single cut-point crossover is done a the moment.
+A single cut-point crossover is done at the moment.
 Crossover recombines genes from the previous generation to reach _population\_size_ individuals.

 <img src="assets/crossover.png" height="400">

 Mutation is a draw without replacement of _mutation\_rate_ * _population\_size_ individuals to which a random mutation (for both angles and lengths) is applied.